+Parallel I/O with MPI-IO

+- Why parallel I/O?

+- I/O was lacking from the MPI-1 specification

+- Due to need, it was defined independently, then subsumed into MPI-2

-What is Parallel I/O?
+- What is parallel I/O?
+It occurs when:

-- HPC Parallel I/O occurs when: - multiple MPI tasks can read or write simultaneously, - from or to a single file, - in a parallel file system, - through the MPI-IO interface. - A parallel file system works by: - appearing as a normal Unix file system, while - employing multiple I/O servers (usually) for high sustained throughput. - Two common alternatives to parallel MPI-IO are: - 1.
-Rank 0 accesses a file; it gathers/scatters file data from/to other ranks. - 2.
-Each rank opens a separate file and does I/O to it independently.
+- multiple MPI tasks can read or write simultaneously,

+- from or to a single file,

+- in a parallel file system,

+- through the MPI-IO interface.

+- A parallel file system works by:

+- appearing as a normal Unix file system, while

+- employing multiple I/O servers (usually) for high sustained throughput.

+MPI-IO Advantages